cisagov/development-guide/dev_envs/mac-env-setup.md

 ### Install XCode command line tools ###

-Download XCode and Accept the License Agreement, then install the XCode command line tools.
+Download XCode and accept the license agreement, then install the XCode command line tools.

 ```bash